-(6) Reassign Time for Faculty in Programs with External Accreditation and/or Subject to Substantial Regulations
+(6) Reassign Time for Faculty in Programs with External Accreditation and/or subject to Substantial Regulations

-If either Chabot or Las Positas assigns Faculty to the following positions, those positions will be assigned reassign time at no less than nine (9) Calculated A Hours (CAHs) per Academic Year.
+If either Chabot or Las Positas assigns Faculty to the following positions, those positions will be assigned reassign time at no less than six (6) nine (9) Calculated A Hours (CAHs) per Academic Year.
+If the Faculty member assigned to a position listed below is compensated above six (6) Calculated A Hours (CAHs) annually, they will be held harmless at their current compensation, based on Academic Year 2018-19.